 There are two things that no one tells you before signing up for Amazon Prime.

-I’m in good company as it’s reported that there are over 126 million Prime subscription holders in the United States.
-And, let’s face it, the use of online delivery services ranging from groceries, clothing and food has understandably increased during the past year, out of necessity.
+I’m in good company: reportedly, there are over 126 million Prime subscription holders in the United States.
+And, let’s face it, the use of online delivery services for groceries, clothing and food has understandably increased during the past year, out of necessity.

 For me, having Amazon Prime during the past year was both a blessing and a curse.